Accelerating Suffix Jailbreak attacks with Prefix-Shared KV-cache: Preliminaries

 \section{Preliminaries}

-As illustrated in Fig~\ref{fig:general_process}, the workflow of a typical suffix-based jailbreak attack operates as an iterative cycle comprising three distinct phases: heuristic candidate generation, batched forward pass evaluation, and candidate selection.
+Fig.~\ref{fig:general_process} illustrates the iterative candidate-generation and scoring pipeline used by suffix-based jailbreak attacks.
 This pipeline forms the operational basis for the optimization problem defined below.

 \textbf{Adversarial Suffix Optimization.} We consider an LLM as a conditional distribution $p_{\theta}(y|x)$ over a vocabulary $\mathcal{V}$.
-Given a harmful query $x^{(h)}$ (e.g., ``How to build a bomb'') and a target response $y^{(h)}$, the goal of a suffix attack is to find an adversarial sequence $x^{(s)} \in \mathcal{V}^L$ that maximizes the target probability:
+Given a harmful query $x^{(h)}$ and a target response $y^{(h)}$, the goal of a suffix attack is to find an adversarial sequence $x^{(s)} \in \mathcal{V}^L$ that maximizes the target probability:

 where $\oplus$ denotes concatenation.
 Solving Eq.~(\ref{eq:jailbreak-obj}) typically involves iterative discrete optimization.
 In the \textit{heuristic search} phase, algorithms mutate the current suffix to generate a batch of $N$ candidates, $\mathcal{S} = \{s_1, \dots, s_N\}$.
-Subsequently, during the \textit{response generation} phase, these candidates are concatenated with the static prompt and the target response to form the batch $\{x^{(h)} \oplus s_i \oplus y^{(h)} \}_{i=1}^N$.
+Subsequently, during the \textit{candidate scoring} phase, these candidates are concatenated with the static prompt and the target response to form the batch $\{x^{(h)} \oplus s_i \oplus y^{(h)} \}_{i=1}^N$.
 This batch is then fed into the model to compute the prediction logits for the target sequence.
-Based on the computed target and perplexity losses, the top-$k$ candidates are \textit{selected} in the suffix selection phase to seed the next iteration.
-Crucially, this cycle repeats for hundreds of epochs, meaning the static prefix $x^{(h)}$ is re-evaluated $N$ times per step, creating a massive computational workload.
+Based on the attack-specific scoring objective, the top candidates are selected to seed the next iteration.
+Crucially, this cycle repeats for hundreds of epochs, meaning without prefix caching, the static prefix $x^{(h)}$ is re-evaluated $N$ times per step, creating a massive computational workload.

 \textbf{Standard Attention and KV Cache.} The core operator in Transformer-based LLMs~\citep{vaswani2023attentionneed} is the scaled dot-product attention.
-For a specific layer and attention head, given a query $q_t$, and the key-value pairs for the current sequence history $(K_{<t}, V_{<t})$, the attention output $o_t$ is computed as:
+For a token position $t$, given query $q_t$ and key-value tensors $(K_{\le t}, V_{\le t})$ from previous and current positions, the attention output $o_t$ is computed as:

-where $[\cdot;\cdot]$ denotes concatenation along the sequence length dimension.
-To avoid recomputing $K_{<t}$ and $V_{<t}$ at every generation step, inference systems employ KV Caching to store these tensors in GPU memory.
-Since standard deep learning frameworks require the KV cache batch dimension to align with the input batch size $N$, the KV states for the static prefix $x^{(h)}$ must be physically duplicated $N$ times:
+To avoid recomputing $K_{\leq t}$ and $V_{\leq t}$ at every generation step, inference systems employ KV Caching to store these tensors in GPU memory.
+In a PyTorch-native batched implementation, the KV cache batch dimension must align with the input batch size $N$: